DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 	- Remember, this script needs to be put on an empty prefab and then dragged into the "Power Logic Prefab slot" in the power's scriptable object.

 For more information, check the [Powers](<../../Documentation/Powers/Powers.md>) documentation.

+### Time Slow Power

+When activated, the Time Slow power will slow down the game's time scale for a short period.
+This will give the player more time to react to enemies and obstacles.

 ## Document the New Power